microsoft/Azure-Analytics-and-AI-Engagement/midpCosmos/Readme-shell.md

 	![Hover and Click.](media/power-bi-report-21.png)

-28. Select the ‘CEO Dashboard Dec’ from existing dashboard list and **click** on pin.
+28. Select the ‘CEO Dashboard May’ from existing dashboard list and **click** on pin.

 	![Hover and Click.](media/power-bi-report-22.png)